Nightapes/go-semantic-release/README.md

 ### Version

-`go-semantic-release` has two modes for calcualting the version: automatic or manual.
+`go-semantic-release` has two modes for calculating the version: automatic or manual.

 #### Automatic